GuifiBaix/python-yamlns/README.md

     - `pytestutils.assert_ns_equal`: equivalent to `assertNsEqual` to be used in pytest
     - `pytestutils.assert_ns_contains`: equivalent to `assertNsContains` to be used in pytest
     - `pytestutils.yaml_snapshot`: fixture to detect namespace changes between test executions in yaml format.
-    - `pytestutils.text_snapshot`: fixture to detect changes text changes between test executions.
+    - `pytestutils.text_snapshot`: fixture to detect str changes between test executions in plain text format.

 ## Example